MicrosoftDocs/sql-docs/docs/database-engine/install-windows/configure-sql-server-on-a-server-core-installation.md

 manager: "jhubbard"
 ---
 # Configure SQL Server on a Server Core Installation
   This topic covers details about configuring [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] on a Server Core installation.
-Refer the following sections:

 ##  <a name="BKMK_ConfigureWindows"></a> Configure and Manage Server Core on Windows Server
  The section provides references to the topics that help configure and manage a Server Core installation.